VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 |drinking games!|1|
 |Boulder problems (rock climbing)|1|

-Given that your research focuses on peer code review, self-determination theory, and game-based learning in computer science education, here’s how the game preference data connects to your research:
+Given that the research focuses on peer code review, self-determination theory, and game-based learning in computer science education, here’s how the game preference data connects to the research:

 1. High Engagement with Games (Strong Suitability for Game-Based Learning)

 	- 39 out of 42 respondents enjoy video games (console or PC), and many also enjoy board games (28) and card games (26).
-	- This suggests that your student population is highly receptive to games, making game-based learning (GBL) an appropriate and engaging instructional strategy.
+	- This suggests that the student population is highly receptive to games, making game-based learning (GBL) an appropriate and engaging instructional strategy.
-	- The prevalence of board and card games could also support the design of a peer feedback card game, reinforcing the idea that your approach aligns with student interests.
+	- The prevalence of board and card games could also support the design of a peer feedback card game, reinforcing the idea that the approach aligns with student interests.

 2. Potential for Motivation via Game Mechanics (Self-Determination Theory)

 	- Self-determination theory (SDT) emphasizes autonomy, competence, and relatedness as key factors for intrinsic motivation.
-	- Since many students already enjoy gaming, your game-based peer review system may leverage intrinsic motivation rather than relying solely on external incentives.
+	- Since many students already enjoy gaming, the game-based peer review system may leverage intrinsic motivation rather than relying solely on external incentives.
 	- The fact that both digital and analogue games are well-represented suggests you could incorporate mechanics from both (e.g., digital badges for competence, cooperative/competitive elements for relatedness, and choices for autonomy).

 3. Reinforcing Peer Feedback Through Familiar Mechanics

-	- Since many students enjoy strategy-based games like board/card games, they may already have experience with structured rules, decision-making, and turn-based interactions—elements you can integrate into your peer feedback game.
+	- Since many students enjoy strategy-based games like board/card games, they may already have experience with structured rules, decision-making, and turn-based interactions—elements you can integrate into the peer feedback game.
 	- If students already enjoy structured gameplay, it suggests they might engage well with a game-like system that provides clear feedback loops and progression mechanics.

 4. Designing the Peer Feedback Game: Digital vs. Analogue

-	- Since video games are the most popular but many students also play board and card games, your game can incorporate both digital and physical mechanics:
+	- Since video games are the most popular but many students also play board and card games, the game can incorporate both digital and physical mechanics:
 	- A digital leaderboard or point system to track feedback quality.
 	- A physical or digital card game format where students exchange feedback through structured prompts.

 Conclusion: Strong Justification for a Game-Based Feedback System

-- The overwhelming preference for games in general reinforces the pedagogical viability of game-based learning in your course.
+- The overwhelming preference for games in general reinforces the pedagogical viability of game-based learning in the course.
 - The diversity in game preferences suggests flexibility: Some students may engage more with digital elements, while others might appreciate structured, turn-based analogue mechanics.
 - This data supports the feasibility of integrating game mechanics into peer code review, aligning with SDT principles to enhance motivation and engagement.